LeoDoesThings/bwhud/README.md

 # bwhud 16:10

-This is a project to successfully create a version of bwhud that works on 16:10 screen resolutions
+This is a project to successfully create a version of bwhud that works on 16:10 screen resolutions.
+This project is not finished and may cause damages if not used/installed properly.

 If you would like to try the beta version [click here](https://github.com/LeoDoesThings/bwhud-16-10/tree/beta)